Why Goal Setting Is Important: How to Set Goals to Help You Succeed

 Any goals you set for yourself should motivate you, and in order to motivate you, they need to mean something to you.
 If your goal doesn’t fully interest you, or in some way contradicts your bigger picture, then the chances that you’ll make it a reality are low.

-One of the best goal setting tips is that, wherever possible, you should set goals aligned with your highest priorities: your career, your relationship, your family.
+One of the best goal setting tips is that, wherever possible, you should set goals aligned with your highest priorities: your career, your couple goals, your family.
 Without high priority focus, you can end up with too many goals, scattered over different parts of your life.
 This can be overwhelming or frustrating and leave you with little time to spend on each.
 This in turn is demotivating.

 Focused motivation is the fuel you need to make it happen!